kevintruong/til/System-Programming-Jokes.md

 Someone who knows `sleepsort` is a bad idea but still dreams of an excuse to use it.

-Someone who never let's their code deadlock... but when it does causes more problems than everyone else's mistakes combined.
+Someone who never lets their code deadlock... but when it does, causes more problems than everyone else combined.